COVID-19 Testing: Undergraduate Student Fall Semester Pre-arrival Testing

 Vanderbilt will be able to access test results electronically in a streamlined fashion through a dashboard portal, which eliminates the need for students to submit their results themselves.

 Students must monitor their health and any symptoms using the VandySafe app starting August 10 to prepare for the August 24 start of classes.
-Students should contact a local health provider, or Student Health if in the Nashville area, if any COVID-19 symptoms develop.
+Students should contact a local health provider, or visit Student Health when it is open if in the Nashville area, if any COVID-19 symptoms develop.

 COMING TO CAMPUS

-If a student tests positive from the pre-arrival test kit, that student must remain in self-isolation at home, away from campus, and start all classes remotely until the student can provide a health care provider’s release form stating they have completed the required isolation time period.
+If a student tests positive from the pre-arrival test kit, that student must remain in isolation at home, away from campus, and start all classes remotely until they have completed the required isolation time period.
+A member of the Public Health Central Command Center will be in touch with the student upon receiving their positive result.

 If a student has a negative test result from the pre-arrival test kit, the student can start classes in person.